 Whether or not you “really” intend to execute the threat is irrelevant to a criminal threats prosecution.
 All that is required is that you convey the threat in a credible manner so that the recipient of the threat reasonably believes that you intend to see it through.21

-The following are examples of some of the most common defenses to a criminal threats charge that your attorney can present on your behalf to raise a reasonable doubt of guilt.
+The following are examples of some of the most common defenses to a criminal threats charge that we can present on your behalf to raise a reasonable doubt of guilt.

 The language of Penal Code 422 PC states that the threat must be so “unequivocal, unconditional, immediate and specific” that it conveys an immediate possibility of execution.

 An “immediate possibility of execution” doesn’t necessarily mean that it has to be a threat to do something right this second.
-While it can be that, it can also be a situation where the threatened individual understands that if he/she doesn’t comply with your demand at some later point, you will be able to execute the threat at that time.23
+While it can be that, it can also be a situation where the threatened individual understands that if they do not comply with your demand at some later point, you will be able to execute the threat at that time.23

-But if the alleged threat was so vague…and there was no sense of when you might execute the threat…that vagueness would serve as a defense.
+Though if the alleged threat was so vague and there was no sense of when you might execute the threat, that vagueness would serve as a defense.